Primary

 Drive your knees up to hip height or higher with each step.
 Stay on the balls of your feet and pump your arms aggressively in opposition to your legs.
 Keep your chest up and core tight throughout.

-Want High Knees in your program?
+See where High Knees fits in your weekly plan

 Stand tall with feet hip-width apart.